-My name is Karen and I’m a television host.
+My name is Karen and I was a television host.
 In Canada.
-Which means in terms of notoriety and wealth, I’m somewhere on par with the manager of a Sunset Tan in Wisconsin.
+Which means in terms of notoriety and wealth, I was somewhere on par with the manager of a Sunset Tan in Wisconsin.

 I have installed my own central vac, done my own wiring, plumbing, drywalling, landscaping, toilet trained my cats and raised monarch butterflies which I then bronze and fashion into one of a kind wrist corsages.
 Okay that’s not true, I don’t bronze them.

 So I guess what I’m saying is, it’s not as hard as you think — any of it.
 You can do it yourself, cheaper, faster and it will make your life simpler.
 Trust me, I’m no genius, but if I can do it you can do it.
 Hell, if the last guy who showed up to fix your dryer can do it, you can do it.